Alitalia expected to give initial nod to Etihad tie-up

 MILAN/ROME Alitalia is expected to give an initial green light to a tie-up with Etihad Airways at a board meeting on Friday in a last-ditch attempt to save a carrier that many in the industry have regarded as a lost cause.

-The Italian flagship carrier has made an annual profit only a few times in its 68-year history and received numerous state handouts before being privatized in 2008.
+The Italian flagship carrier has made an annual profit only a few times in its 68-year history and received numerous state handouts before being privatised in 2008.

 It was kept afloat by a government-engineered 500-million-euro ($680 million) rescue package last year but risks having to ground its planes unless a deal can be struck with cash-rich Etihad to allow it to revamp its flight network.

-Gulf-based Etihad, which already has stakes in Air Berlin and Aer Lingus, is looking to invest more than 500 million euros ($682 million) in exchange for a 49 percent stake in Alitalia to gain more clout in Europe, sources close to the talks have told Reuters.
+Gulf-based Etihad, which already has stakes in Air Berlin (AB1.DE) and Aer Lingus AERL.I, is looking to invest more than 500 million euros ($682 million) in exchange for a 49 percent stake in Alitalia to gain more clout in Europe, sources close to the talks have told Reuters.

 The two carriers have been in talks since December, but a deal has so far been elusive due to Italy's reluctance to bow to Etihad's strict conditions over job cuts and a restructuring of the Italian airline's debt.